Too Nice for Such Brutality

 Shantae stepped onto the alleged pressure plate, wary in case it fell away under her weight.

-A sudden green flash blinded her, her body spasming from electric discharges that rolled across it with a sound not unlike running water.
+A sudden reddish flash blinded her, her body spasming from electric discharges that rolled across it with a sound not unlike running water.

 Shantae jumped back, taking a combat stance, only to bump her back against rough stone wall.
 But there shouldn't be a...!
 Then the stench hit her like a physical blow.
 Oh merciful spirits, carrion and sulfur and rotting fish with a dash of clogged public lavatory on a hot day...